stevcoll/filedozer/README.md

    -m, --match           Perl Compatible Regular Expression (PCRE) to match files in search.
 Multiple parameters supported.
    -f, --filter          Perl Compatible Regular Expression (PCRE) to filter out files in search.
 Multiple parameters supported.
    -e, --exec            System command to run on each file located in search.
 Multiple parameters supported.
-   -d, --dir             Parent directory to utilize in search.
-Subdirectories will be searched recursively.
+   -d, --dir             Directory to utilize recursively in search.
+Defaults to working directory.
 Multiple parameters supported.
    -n, --nocase          Case insensitive search will be performed.
    -q, --quiet           Do not prompt before executing commands on each file.
 Use at your own risk!
    -h, --help            Show this help screen.